nickrmc83/ioc_container/README.md

 make clang

-To build a g++ executable use the below commandline:
+To build a g++ executable use the commandline below:

 make gcc